CyberSource/cybersource-rest-samples-java/README.md

 You can also run each sample directly from the command line.

-## Running the Samples From the Command Line
+## Running the Samples using Eclipse IDE
 * Clone this repository:
 ```
     $ git clone https://github.com/CyberSource/cybersource-rest-samples-java